dfranssen/communities-demo/README.md

 ## Keycloak configuration
 Browse to the [Administration Console ](http://keycloak:8081/auth) and login with the user `admin` and password `password`.

-One could configure the realm by either importing the file `demo-realm.json` via Manage/Import or by executing following steps manually for a better comprehension:
+One could configure the realm by either importing the file `demo-realm.json` via Manage/Import (Note: users are not included) or by executing following steps manually for a better comprehension:

 ### Add realm, roles, groups and users
 1. add realm `demo`